 A little processing is okay

 Do remember, occasionally having stuff that is more processed isn’t the end of the world.
-But by choosing to include whole or minimally processed foods most of the time, you are naturally sidestepping the heavily and ultra-processed products (and those sneaky added sugars).
+But by choosing to include whole or minimally processed foods most of the time, you are naturally sidestepping the ultra-processed products (and those sneaky added sugars).
 Winning.

-By Angela Johnson (BHSc Nut.
-Med.)
+By Angela Johnson (BHSc Nut Med.)